emanuele-f/PCAPdroid/tls_decryption.md

 - You can use [apk-mitm](https://github.com/shroudedcode/apk-mitm) which automates rebuilding the apk with the pinning logic disabled and signs the apk for installation without errors
 - Another tool that could be useful is [android-unpinner](https://github.com/mitmproxy/android-unpinner) which may have some benefits over the apk-mitm tool
 - You can use [apktool](https://apktool.org/) to decompile the app, lower its target SDK to 23, and rebuild it
-- If you have the app source code and can build the app, refer to the [the Android guide](https://developer.android.com/training/articles/security-config.html) to trust the PCAPdroid CA.This would require you to have android studio or another IDE installed for editing the code and build the app.
+- If you have the app source code and can build the app, refer to [the Android guide](https://developer.android.com/training/articles/security-config.html) to trust the PCAPdroid CA.This would require you to have android studio or another IDE installed for editing the code and build the app.
 In the network security config xml, you can specify top level domains (TLDs), for example `<domain includeSubdomains="true">com</domain>`, to use the CA to mitm any `.com` domain.
 To specify the certificate, rename the PCAPdroid CA certificate you exported during the TLS decryption setup to `pcapdroid.crt` and place it under the `raw` resources folder.
 Please also note that some libraries may use a custom trust store; refer to their documentation on this subject

 #### Reverse engineering APKs and other advanced topics

 - If none of the above mentioned method works, then the app may use custom pinning logic, in which case you will need to decompile the app, analyse the code and then patch and rebuild it.
 Commonly used softwares for decompiling and patching apps are [JADX](https://github.com/skylot/jadx), [apktool](https://apktool.org/) or the [APKLab](https://github.com/APKLab/APKLab) extension in Visual studio code.
 Refer to this [blog post](https://braincoke.fr/blog/2021/03/android-reverse-engineering-for-beginners-decompiling-and-patching/) for a full guide on reverse-engineering and decompiling apps using the above tools.
 - Along with patching an Android app, you could take help of tools like [Objection](https://github.com/sensepost/objection) and [Frida tools](https://github.com/frida/frida) to bypass ssl pinning.
 For a full guide on how to use these tools, you can refer to this [video tutorial](https://www.youtube.com/watch?v=R3ptGaFW1AU).
 Instead of using the Burp Suite as in the tutorial, you could instead use pcapdroid-mitm or an [external mitmproxy](https://github.com/emanuele-f/PCAPdroid/edit/gh-pages/tls_decryption.md#35-decrypting-via-an-external-mitmproxy), if you just want to decrypt TLS traffic
-- You can also refer to the [OWASP mobile security](https://mas.owasp.org/MASTG/0x04c-Tampering-and-Reverse-Engineering/#references) website which has a repository of mobile application pen-testing and reverse-engineering [tools](https://mas.owasp.org/MASTG/tools/) discussed in-depth .You can refer to various OWASP uncrackable app tutorials on youtube for more insight
+- You can also refer to the [OWASP mobile security](https://mas.owasp.org/MASTG/0x04c-Tampering-and-Reverse-Engineering/#references) website which has a repository of mobile application pen-testing and reverse-engineering [tools](https://mas.owasp.org/MASTG/tools/) discussed in-depth.
+You can refer to various OWASP uncrackable app tutorials on youtube for more insight.

 ### 3.4.2 Certificate transparency